matthewoatess/Msc-Dissertation/README.md

 - Main program is the cleaning of options through to the regressions
 - Additional is the theoretical diagrams included in the dissertation
+- Further is some of the distributions and plots in the disserataion and some other work on call and put premiums that were cut out